alextreseder/picoEDM/README.md

 [NANOEDM](https://github.com/alextreseder/nanoEDM)

 ## Calculations
-Desmos calculators have been made for various applications - they are not necissarily complete
+Desmos calculators have been made for various applications - they are not necessarily complete

 [DESMOS - CAPSTAN EQUATION](https://www.desmos.com/calculator/trg4qsopa3)